software-mansion/starknet.py/docs/quickstart.rst

 :obj:`AccountClient <starknet_py.net.account.account_client.AccountClient>` is an extension of a regular :obj:`Client <starknet_py.net.Client>`.
 It leverages `OpenZeppelin's Cairo contracts <https://github.com/OpenZeppelin/cairo-contracts>`_ to create an account contract which proxies (and signs) the calls to other contracts on Starknet.

+AccountClient can be created in two ways:

+* By constructor (address, key_pair and net must be known).
+* By static method AccountClient.create_account.

-There are some examples how to create AccountClient:
+There are some examples how to do it:

 .. literalinclude:: ../starknet_py/tests/e2e/docs/quickstart/test_creating_account_client.py
     :language: python
-    :lines: 10-32, 37-41, 45-49
+    :lines: 10-37,41-45
     :dedent: 4

 Using AccountClient